lutris/lutris/docs/installers.rst

         id: LANG
         options:
         - en: English
-        - bf: Brainfuck
+        - fr: French
         - "value and": "label can be anything, surround them with quotes to avoid issues"
         preselect: bf

 In this example, English would be preselected.
-If the option eventually selected is Brainfuck, the "$INPUT_LANG" alias would be available in following directives and would correspond to "bf". "$INPUT" would work as well, up until the next input directive.
+If the option eventually selected is French, the "$INPUT_LANG" alias would be available in following directives and would correspond to "fr". "$INPUT" would work as well, up until the next input directive.